kshurik/rekkobook/_sources/chapter1/baseline.md

 In this function, we need to support 4 main parameters
 - data -- it is going to be pandas classic DataFrame;
-- item_col -- name of the item id column so we can apply on any dataset;
+- item_col -- the name of the item id column so we can apply it on any dataset;
 - groups -- if we need groupwise recommendations;
-- max_candidates -- number of recommendations to return
+- max_candidates -- the number of recommendations to return

-Thus, our function will get pandas data frame with necessary data, calculate popularity for a given type - groupwise or not and return ids
+Thus, our function will get a pandas data frame with necessary data, calculate popularity for a given type - groupwise or not and return ids

 ```{code-cell} ipython3